status-im/specs/docs/stable/6-payloads.md

 ## Introduction

-In this document we describe the payload format and some special considerations.
+This document describes the payload format and some special considerations.

 ## Payload wrapper

-All payloads are wrapped in a [protobuf record](https://developers.google.com/protocol-buffers/)
+The node wraps all payloads in a [protobuf record](https://developers.google.com/protocol-buffers/)
 record:

 ```protobuf